 Tips for Renting in Europe

-You’ll find companies that offer car rental for handicap and wheelchair users across Europe.
+You’ll find companies that offer car rentals for handicapped and wheelchair users across Europe.
 However, irrespective of your company choice, here are some tips for handicapped car renting in Europe.

 - Make sure that the vehicle insurance fully covers the particular impairment that you have.